oneoffcoder/books/sphinx/python-dothis/source/list-filtering.rst

 .. highlight:: python
    :linenothreshold: 1

-Use a for comprehension to filter out values, not a for loop.
+Use a comprehension to filter values instead of building the list with a loop.

 Don't do this
 ^^^^^^^^^^^^^